x3dom/pipeline/README.rst

 In order to run the `Celery`_ deamon on your production site, please use the generic init/upstart script provided with celery.
-For more information see the `deamonizing`_  chapter of the Celery documentation or refer to your devops people ;)
+For more information see the `daemonizing`_  chapter of the Celery documentation or refer to your devops people ;)

 In order to use meshlab, you also need a running X11 instance or `xvfb`_ as